 Students who wish to take a fifth course in a given quarter, pushing them over 400 units of credit, must formally petition the Dean of Students in the College for permission to do so.
 To confirm the professor’s willingness to allow a late registration into their class and the student’s participation in the course, the petition must include a signed consent form from the professor.
 The petition will be considered in Week 3 of the quarter, at which time, if it is approved, the student will be registered and billed for the fifth course.
 NOTE: The tuition costs of a fifth course are not covered by financial aid.
 See the Bursar’s website for the breakdown of tuition rates.

 Ordinarily, students are expected to register for a full-time course load Autumn, Winter, and Spring quarters, i.e., 300 or 400 units per quarter.
 Students may register for fewer than 300 units of credit only with appropriate accommodations approved by Student Disabilities Services (SDS) or in the final quarter before graduation.
 Students who wish to enroll with a reduced load should consult with their College Adviser.
-Read more about Reduced Load Study »
+Read more about Reduced Load Study.

 Although students may progress at varying rates toward the degree, no student may register for more than twelve quarters without the permission of the Dean of Students in the College.
 Transfer students may be expected to finish their requirements in fewer quarters, as outlined in the College Catalog.
+Note that no student may enroll in more than thirteen quarters.

 Repetition of Courses